-As Welfare and Diversity Officer, Beth represents over 9000 students at the University, through the Students' Union, on all matters relating to Welfare, Mental Health, Diversity and Inclusion.
+As Welfare and Diversity Officer, Bobola represents over 9000 students at the University, through the Students' Union, on all matters relating to Welfare, Mental Health, Diversity and Inclusion.
 Leading crucial campaigns and lobbying student concerns to the university and beyond.
-Beth is also a director of the charity of the Students' Union, sitting on the Board of Trustees to make important decisions on matters of finance, accounts and overall running of the charity.
+Bobola is also a director of the charity of the Students' Union, sitting on the Board of Trustees to make important decisions on matters of finance, accounts and overall running of the charity.

-Find Beth online
+Find Bobola online